Skip to main content

 Which is better with kids, a Beagle or a Bulldog?

 Both breeds can do well in family environments with proper supervision.
-A Beagle is often good with children when supervised with kids, while a Bulldog is generally good with children.
+A Beagle is often good with children when supervised, while a Bulldog is generally good with children.
 Calm handling and adult oversight matter with either breed.

 How much grooming does a Beagle need compared to a Bulldog?